- Options on E-mini and Micro E-mini S&P 500 futures offer deep pools of liquidity around the clock and a wide array of expirations.

-1. The futures market is where the volume, price discovery, and technical levels in the S&P 500 occur.
+3. The futures market is where volume, price discovery, and technical levels in the S&P 500 occur.

-E-mini S&P 500 futures (ES) trade $314 billion notional per day – 56% greater than the notional value traded amongst 500 underlying index constituents, and ~10 times the value traded across S&P 500 ETFs.
-Recently launched Micro E-mini S&P 500 futures (MES) trade $15.6 billion notional per day, contributing further to liquidity1.
+E-mini S&P 500 futures (ES) trade $3B notional per day – 10.7% greater than the notional value traded amongst 500 underlying index constituents and ~10 times the value traded across S&P 500 ETFs.
+Micro E-mini S&P 500 futures (MES) trade $2B notional per day, contributing further to liquidity.

 Additionally, technical levels are defined in the futures, not the underlying cash market.
 Trade options on the product that global investors are utilizing to manage their risk around the clock.

 The delta of options on futures remains constant through expiry.
 In-the-money options deliver into physical futures positions while out-of-the-money contracts expire “worthless.”
-In-the-money cash index options will never physically settle, forcing investors to replace the expiring delta with new index positions which creates slippage risk on the execution.
+In-the-money cash index options do not physically settle, forcing investors to replace the expiring delta with new index positions which creates slippage risk on the execution.

 Futures options expire to a 30-second VWAP of the underlying future – a price completely contained within the futures complex.4 Weekly and end-of-month options are exercised automatically, providing greater certainty for investors by removing the risk of abandonment or contrarian exercise.